deepanshu-rajput-git/neeto-hook-web/prd.md

 ### Flow 1: Quick Test Webhook

-1. User visits NeetoHook, gets a URL
+1. User visits NeetoWebhooks, gets a URL
 2. Sends a `POST` to the URL
 3. Sees request in live dashboard
 4. Optionally forwards payload to production/staging